Sopanha2020/Scientific-Calculator/README.md

 # How to launch:

-- Make sure you have Python3 IDE.
+-Make sure you have Python3 IDE.

-- Download Scientific_Calculator.py file.
+-Download Scientific_Calculator.py file.

-- Run the Scientific_Calculator.py file with the following packages installed:
+-Run the Scientific_Calculator.py file with the following packages installed:

  * tkinter
  * math